 Who is the program for?

-Anyone, of any age, with any disability, who is in need of different ways to accommodate their needs through technology weather its (low or high tech) AT items.
+This program was designed for anyone with any disability who is in need of different ways to accommodate their needs through technology.

 What do services include?

-Must be a person with a disability, and meet income eligibility guidelines, for paid A.T. services o
+Program applicant must be a person with a disability who meets income eligibility guidelines for paid AT services.

 How much does it cost?